fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 - httpPort: The port number that provides RESTful services externally, which is bound to 6041 by default
 - httpMaxThreads: The number of threads started, the default is 2 (starting with version 2.0.
 17, the default value is changed to half of the CPU cores and rounded down)
 - restfulRowLimit: The maximum number of result sets returned (in JSON format), default 10240
 - httpEnableCompress: Compression is not supported by default.
-Currently, TDengine only supports gzip compression format
+Currently, DThouse only supports gzip compression format
 - httpdebugflag: Logging switch, 131: error and alarm information only, 135: debugging information, 143: very detailed debugging information, default 131